If You Want My Love

-"If You Want My Love" is a song by the American rock band Cheap Trick, which was released in 1982 as the first single from their sixth studio album One on One.
+"If You Want My Love" is a song by American rock band Cheap Trick, released in 1982 as the lead single from their sixth studio album One on One.
 It was written by guitarist Rick Nielsen and produced by Roy Thomas Baker.
-It reached No. 45 on the Billboard Hot 100 Chart and almost topped the Australian chart, where it peaked at No. 2 for two weeks.
+It reached number 45 on the US Billboard Hot 100 and number 2 on the Australian Kent Music Report chart.

 The song was the first single release from the band to feature new bassist Jon Brant.
 A music video was filmed to promote the single, which received regular airing on MTV.
 The single's B-side, "Four Letter Word", was featured as the closing track on One on One, and was written by Rick Nielsen and Robin Zander.

 A live version of "If You Want My Love" was performed at the band's 25th anniversary concert in Rockford, Illinois during 1999.
 The performance saw Brant rejoining Cheap Trick on stage to play bass on the track, along with "She's Tight".
 The concert was later released in 2001 as Silver.
 Speaking of the song in an interview featured on the Silver DVD, bassist Tom Petersson stated that it was "the best Beatle song we ever recorded".
 He, however, was referring to Cheap Trick as a band, as he had not been with the group at the time the track was originally recorded.

 The song is used in the films Joe Dirt and Super.